Cluster Modular Groups of Affine and Doubly Extended Cluster Algebras: The Cluster Modular Group

 Explicitly, $r = (P_r,\sigma_P)$ where $P_r$ is any reddening sequence and $\sigma_P : Q \rightarrow P(Q) $ is the isomorphism which extends to an isomorphism $\Check{Q} \rightarrow P(\hat{Q})$ by adding the identity permutation on all of the frozen vertices.

-The following theorem is probably well known, but we give a proof for completeness. \begin{theorem} The reddening element (when it exists) is in the center of $\Gamma_Q$. \end{theorem} \begin{proof} To show $r$ is in the center we take any other group element $g = (P,f)$.
+The following theorem is proved as Corollary 3.7 of \cite{goncharov_donaldsonthomas_2018}, but we give a proof for completeness. \begin{theorem} The reddening element (when it exists) is in the center of $\Gamma_Q$. \end{theorem} \begin{proof} To show $r$ is in the center we take any other group element $g = (P,f)$.
 Using the labeling induced by the initial framing the permutation $\sigma_r$ is the identity.
 Then Conjugating the reddening path $P_r$ by any other path again produces a reddening sequence (see \cite{Muller_maximalgreensequences}) so and we have $r = g r g^{-1}$ as needed. \end{proof}